Dynatrace/Dynatrace-AppMon-Docker/README.md

 ### Licensing

-The example above leaves your Dynatrace environment without a proper license.
+The example above leaves your Dynatrace AppMon environment without a proper license.
 However, you can add your license by editing .env file and put it as value for DT_SERVER_LICENSE_KEY_FILE_URL variable.

 Also, you can conveniently have a license provisioned at container runtime by specifying a URL to a [Dynatrace License Key File](http://bit.ly/dttrial-docker-github) in the `DT_SERVER_LICENSE_KEY_FILE_URL` environment variable.
 If you don't happen to have a web server available to serve the license file to you, [Netcat](https://en.wikipedia.org/wiki/Netcat) can conveniently serve it from your command line, exactly once, via `nc -l 1337 < dtlicense.key`, where `1337` is an available port on your local machine.
 A `sudo` may be required depending on which port you eventually decide to choose.